 “I had a lot of pain when I had my gallbladder out, and I felt like I was down for longer than after my gastric bypass weight loss surgery,” said Burns.
 “After my gastric bypass surgery, it was hard to limit my activity because I felt so good.
 I was walking the halls of the hospital that same day.”

-Donald Yarbrough, MD, from Samaritan Weight Management Institute, performed Burns’ gastric bypass procedure with a da Vinci surgical robot at Good Samaritan Regional Medical Center.
+Burns’ had a gastric bypass procedure through Samaritan Weight Management Institute’s surgical weight loss program.
+The surgery was performed using the da Vinci surgical robot at Good Samaritan Regional Medical Center.
 The hospital, which has had a da Vinci robot since 2010, recently upgraded to a da Vinci Xi with an E‑100 generator, which offers more technology to benefit the patient and health care team.

 The da Vinci surgical system allows for finer, more precise movements and smaller incisions.
 It reduces complications and risk of bleeding, resulting in a much shorter hospital stay.
 Many patients often go home within 24 hours.

-“Besides a shorter hospital stay, patients benefit from robotic surgery primarily through less pain afterward and quicker recovery than other surgical techniques,” Dr. Yarbrough said.
+Patients benefit from robotic surgery primarily through less pain afterward and quicker recovery than other surgical techniques, often resulting in a shorter hospital stay.

 The Xi is the most current robotic system, with advanced aspects of robotic technology to improve efficiency in the operating room, expanded application of robotic surgery and improved outcomes for patients.

-“Besides weight loss surgeries, surgeons can use the da Vinci for hernia repairs and colorectal surgeries, as well as urologic and gynecologic procedures,” Dr. Yarbrough said.
+In addition to weight loss surgeries, surgeons can use the da Vinci for hernia repairs and colorectal surgeries, as well as urologic and gynecologic procedures.

 To learn more about robotic‑assisted surgery, visit samhealth.org/Robotics.